lucm9/Linux_Practice/README.md

 `sudo usermod -aG root James`

-also verify the visudom the `sudoers` file ensure the configuration are set correctly.
+also verify the visudo the `sudoers` file ensure the configuration are set correctly.
+Also verify which group we need to add our user to in order for our users to have `sudo` previleges.
 **Public Key Upload:**

 For this exercise we will make use of `EC2 Instaces`